Where is John Kelly as Trump warns of 'fire and fury?'

 "North Korea best not make any more threats to the United States," Trump said from a modified conference room in the clubhouse of Bedminster golf resort.
 "They will be met with fire and fury like the world has never seen.
 He has been very threatening beyond a normal state and as I said they will be met with fire and fury and frankly power the likes of which this world has never seen before."

+Trump's bellicose statement was improvised in the moment, three people familiar with the situation said, though they reflected the same rhetoric that Trump has employed in private to discuss the rouge nation.

+Kelly was "aware Trump would take a strong tone on North Korea," one official told CNN.
+He "certainly was not surprised or caught off guard," the official said.

-The moment alarmed establishment figures, Republican and Democrat alike.
+Nonetheless, the moment alarmed establishment figures, Republican and Democrat alike.
 Sen. John McCain, the Republican chairman of the Senate Armed Service Committee, told Phoenix radio station KTAR that he prefers to see what Trump's national security team says, rather than the President.

 "I don't pay much attention anymore to what the President says because there's no point in it," McCain said.
 "What I do pay attention to is what he does, and I can tell you that he has surrounded himself with an outstanding national security team.
 Gen. Kelly, (Defense Secretary James) Mattis, (National Security Adviser H.R.)
 McMaster.
 These are all really good people, and they're doing some of the right things."